touchlab/Kermit/README.md

 `Throwable` instance, and a lambda which returns a string.
 The Logger will only evaluate the lambda if there is an enabled log writer that will write.

-In it's most basic form, logging looks like this:
+In its most basic form, logging looks like this:

 ```kotlin
 Logger.i { "Hello World" }